sjoblomj/mvntree/README.md

 # mvntree
+A Maven dependency tree prettifier.
 ![mvntree](mvntree.png)

 ## About
-When developing Java applications with [Maven](https://en.wikipedia.org/wiki/Apache_Maven), you soon find yourself dealing with dependency problems.
+When developing Java applications with [Maven](https://en.wikipedia.org/wiki/Apache_Maven), you eventually find yourself dealing with dependency problems.
 You may have multiple dependencies that bring in incompatible versions of libraries that cause problems.
-A nice way to see the dependencies in a project is by generating a Maven dependency tree by running `mvn dependency:tree`.
-The command is not that pretty though.
+A nice way to see the dependencies in a project is to generate a Maven dependency tree by running `mvn dependency:tree`.
+The output is not very pretty though.

 This is a small awk script to prettify the Maven dependency tree.
 It will turn the ascii tree from the crude form that Maven outputs into something a little prettier.
 The different columns in the dependencies will have nice colours applied to them.
-Finally, the superfluous "[INFO] " at the start of each line is removed to save space.
+Also, the superfluous "[INFO] " at the start of each line is removed to save space.

 ## Installation
 This acts as shell alias.
 You have two ways of loading the command: